m99coder/graphql-hackernews/README.md

  type Mutation {
 ```

-Then incorporate the filter into the resolver function
+Then incorporate the pagination into the resolver function

 ```diff
 diff --git a/server/src/resolvers/Query.js b/server/src/resolvers/Query.js